How to cite this paper

 After the fourth step, there are no non-terminals left in the expression, and

 the process halts.
-As can be seen from the last line, the structure that has been assigned to
+As can be seen from the last line, the structure that has been

 the expression is in exact accordance with the "nesting" convention.

-This confirms that rewrite grammars may be used for assigning structure as well as for
+This confirms that rewrite grammars may be used for assigning structure as well as

 checking well-formedness.
-However, one may very well use a rewrite grammar to check for
+However, one may very well use a rewrite grammar to check

 well-formedness without using that same grammar for assigning

 structure.
-Moreover, there are other ways both of checking well-formedness and of assigning
+Moreover, there are other ways both of checking well-formedness and of

 structure than using rewrite grammars.

 This should make clear that well-formedness is separate from structure.
-In the appendix we
+In the appendix

 prove that well-formedness is preserved even when inserting randomly any left parenthesis,